 Kalan Kot Fort was built in the 14th century.
 It is positioned almost 5km south of Makli.
 The fort has no clue for the tourist regarding its name and splendid past because there is no signboard or any other information on the way to this fort.
 It was in use at the time of Mughal Emperor Aurangzeb when he ruled India.
 This fort is surrounded by a beautiful lake, which covers an area of almost 150 acres.
-The water from River Indus used to run into this lake in past but the land grabbers have started evacuating the water from the lake, and up to now have emptied almost 30 acres.
+The water from River Indus used to run into this lake in the past but the land grabbers have started evacuating the water from the lake, and up to now have emptied almost 30 acres.

 Mazar Makhdoom Muhammad Hashim Thattvi

 Mazar Makhdoom Muhammad Hashim Thattvi was a renowned Islamic scholar.
 He got his early education from his father and then gets a further education from well-known scholars of Sindh.
 In 1135 AH he went for Hajj and lived in Haramain for around two years.
-In that period of time, he studied from some of the excellent scholars of his time.
+In that period of time, he studied some of the excellent scholars of his time.
 He wrote almost 400 books in different languages.
 His graveyard is in Makli near Thatta.
-His death anniversary is celebrated every year on 6th of Rajab.
+His death anniversary is celebrated every year on the 6th of Rajab.
 On this day, a massive number of his followers use to recite Quran and perform other religious activities.

 Mirza Jan Baba Khan Turkhan